gregv12/fluxtion-server/docs/guide/how-to-core-pin.md

 Prerequisites:

-- Fluxtion Server 0.2.4+ (this repo) with the built‑in best‑effort pinning hook
+- Mongoose server 0.2.4+ (this repo) with the built‑in best‑effort pinning hook
 - Java 17+
 - Optional: net.openhft:affinity on your classpath to perform actual OS‑level affinity pinning